melange-re/melange-opam-template/README.md

 The template includes two `melange.emit` stanza for two separate apps.
-This stanza tells Dune to generate JavaScript files using Melange, and specifies in which folder the JavaScript files should be placed, by leverating the `target`
+This stanza tells Dune to generate JavaScript files using Melange, and specifies in which folder the JavaScript files should be placed, by leveraging the `target`
 field:
 - The React app JavaScript files will be placed in `_build/default/src/output/*`.
 - The NodeJS app JavaScript files will be placed in `_build/default/src/node/*`.